Har Ki Doon

 Har Ki Doon or Har Ki Dun is a cradle-shaped hanging valley in the Garhwal Himalayas of Uttarakhand, India.
 The region is surrounded with green Bugyals (High Altitude Meadows).
 It is surrounded by snow-covered peaks and alpine vegetation.
 It is connected to Baspa Valley by the Borasu Pass.

 This valley is about 3566 m (11700 ft) above mean sea level and is snow-covered from October to March.
+In the final village along the trek, there stands a temple dedicated to Lord Shiva.

+Purola has the last ATM point before Sankri (Basecamp).

+Sankri is the last place before starting a trek with a stable mobile signal.